jstacoder/jstacoder.github.io/content/posts/2019-06-01-vanilla-redux/index.md

 2. Any needed initial state
 3. An "enhancer" which i wont use or go into further here.

-since we want to load our tasks from a file, we need to tie that into creating our store:
+Since we want to load our tasks from a file, we need to tie that into creating our store:

 ```js
 const loadStore = () => {